seankhan1/React_Press/README.md

 Akhil Chandra and Ajay contribute in the frontend part of the website.
 Chintlapudi Sushmanth and Anshul Katiyar contributed in the backend part fo the website.
-Ayush Mishra contributed both in fronten and backend part of the website.
+Ayush Mishra contributed both in frontend and backend part of the website.